Education Law

 November 25, 2019

 Parents have legal remedies against bullying in schools on behalf of their children.
-Hear what Mandelbaum Barrett's Education Law Chair Arla Cahill has to say about New Jersey's Anti-Bullying Bill of Rights Act on a recent episode of Jersey Matters with Larry Mendte.
+Hear what Mandelbaum Barrett PC's Education Law Chair Arla Cahill has to say about New Jersey's Anti-Bullying Bill of Rights Act on a recent episode of Jersey Matters with Larry Mendte.

 The Impact of COVID-19 on the Delivery of Public Education in New Jersey